-Traffic officers have powers to stop vehicles on most motorways and some ‘A’ class roads in England only.
+Traffic officers have powers to stop vehicles on most motorways and some ‘A’ class roads in England and Wales.
 If traffic officers in uniform want to stop your vehicle on safety grounds (an insecure load) they will, where possible, attract your attention by:

 - flashing amber lights, usually from behind

 - directing you to pull over to the side of the road by pointing and/or using the left indicator